 Breathwork for addiction in Costa Mesa, California

-Breathwork is a practice that many are now using for its therapeutic effects tied to the awareness and control of one’s mind, body, and emotions.
-This therapy has reached professional addiction treatment centers around the world and practitioners have since reported benefits in people with substance use disorders.
+Breathwork is a powerful practice that many are now using for its therapeutic effects tied to the awareness and control of one’s mind, body, and emotions using breathing techniques.
+This therapy is being used widely in professional addiction treatment centers around the world and practitioners have since reported benefits in people with substance use disorders.

-Science, under several studies, has shown that this specific type of meditation can alter several of the brain’s regular cognitive waves (Alpha and beta waves) and promote brain relaxation without affecting our alertness.
-It would be great to be able to control our stress just by meditating for a while, right?
-Well, it’s possible!
+Several studies have shown that this specific type of meditation can alter the brain’s regular cognitive waves (alpha and beta waves) and promote brain relaxation without affecting our alertness.

 - Chronic Pain